Teitrheim/environment/README.md

 School lesson

-what the heck is my neck doing a duck?
+what the heck is my peck doing a duck on the deck, lowering neck?